 - In the traditional recipe coconut oil is used.
 I used refined sunflower oil.

 - Adjust spice levels by decreasing number of red chillies.
-Bedgi and Kashmiri chillies are not spicy.
+Bedgi and Kashmiri chillies are not very spicy.
 They give the colour to the gravy.

 - Instead of tamarind, you can add bimbul or kokum for sourness which should’nt be ground with the masala, but add pieces to the gravy and boil.